Referenced in this article

 What is protracted benzodiazepine withdrawal syndrome (PBWS)?

 Protracted benzodiazepine withdrawal syndrome (PBWS) is a prolonged withdrawal phase persisting 6–18 months after taper completion, characterized by anxiety, insomnia, perceptual distortions, cognitive impairment, and intermittent return of acute withdrawal symptoms.
 PBWS reflects gradual GABA-A receptor resensitization after chronic benzodiazepine exposure.
+A 2023 consensus paper reframed this constellation as benzodiazepine-induced neurological dysfunction (BIND), a term that captures the lasting neurological injury reported by an estimated 10–15% of long-term users.

 Common PBWS symptoms: